 The open-range zoo is home to hundreds of animals from the around the world, including Lazarus, Maya and six other lions.
 In the new African lion precinct Lion Pride Lands, you can get up close to the lions safely behind special glass windows and take memorable family pictures with the big cats.

-The striking volcanic remnants in the Warrumbungle National Park are ‘unrivalled anywhere else in Australia,’ according to a national heritage report.
+A scenic drive north of Dubbo is one of Australia’s most iconic wildernesses, the Warrumbungle National Park, shaped spectacularly by ancient volcanic eruptions.
 Pop into the Warrumbungle Visitor Centre for tips on bushwalking and camping in Australia’s first Dark Sky Park, a stunning stargazing destination.